Best ANPR Camera System Setup - NVR IPCAMERA SECURITY

 Additional Tips To Improve Your ANPR Camera Setup

-While there's plenty that you should do, there's also plenty that you should not do.
-Let's face it.
-Cameras come with a lot of settings, and it's easy to switch on a bunch of settings that you either don't know what they are or don't need and forget that you've activated.
+While there’s plenty that you should do, there’s also plenty that you should not do.
+Let’s face it.
+Cameras come with a lot of , and it’s easy to switch on a bunch of settings that you either don’t know what they are or don’t need and forget that you’ve activated.
 Here are some to keep in mind:

 Automatic gain control (AGC), digital noise reduction (DNR), autofocus, and backlight compensation (BLC) are all features you want to keep disabled while enabling ANPR camera setup.
 Once again, this is because it will give you the best chance of grabbing that license plate number from a moving vehicle using ANPR.